 Why would you put in 100% effort if you don’t know/understand the return on your effort is optimal?
 Not to mention, we don’t plan on being your coach for life.
 Wouldn’t it be nice to get to the point where you had the ability to build your own program and know how to adjust your own nutrition plan by yourself?
 I think the answer to that is “yes”.
 Now, that’s doesn’t mean we are going to sit down with you and have “school”.
 But if you are an online coaching client and ever have questions…ask.
 It’s what we are here for.

-So we encourage asking questions, but we do ask that you visit our FAQ page first.
-Most of the question we get are already answered there.
+So we encourage asking questions as long as it pertains to what we are telling you to do.
+AND, we do ask that you visit our FAQ page first.
+A large majority of the questions we get are already answered there.
+If you ask a question that is already in the FAQ, we will refer you to that page first.

 How much do your plans cost?